milesspencer35/startup/conflictTest.md

-This is the conflict file it is big time
+This is the conflict file, it is big time!